blinkupsdk/docs/React-Nativereadme.md

 ## Initialization

-When your app starts initialize bLinkup with your other packages.
+When your app starts initialize BlinkUp with your other packages.
 This should only be done once at app launch.

 ```javascript
 BlinkupModule.init('Your Client ID');
 ```

 ## Login/Registration
-Login and registration are packed into a single procedure in bLinkup SDK.
+Login and registration are packed into a single procedure in BlinkUp SDK.
 You would just need to check if the user details (name and email) are already filled-in

 ### Request confirmation code